microsoft/BitNet/README.md

 ### Requirements
 - python>=3.9
 - cmake>=3.22
-- clang (if using Windows, [Visual Studio](https://visualstudio.microsoft.com/) is needed for clang support, toggle on Desk development with C++ and C++ Clang tools for Windows during installation)
+- clang>=18 (if using Windows, [Visual Studio](https://visualstudio.microsoft.com/) is needed for clang support, toggle on Desk development with C++ and C++ Clang tools for Windows during installation)
 - conda (highly recommend)

 ### Build from source